RSE-Sheffield/RSE-Sheffield.github.io/_posts/2023-10-06-r-resources.md

 ### Advanced Topics

-There is a lot to R than just Statistical analysis and one day you may want to investigate these in greater detail.
+There is a lot more to R than just Statistical analysis and one day you may want to investigate these in greater detail.
 The links below are to more advanced topics such as writing and maintaining packages or specific tasks such as text mining.

 + [R Packages](http://r-pkgs.had.co.nz/) by Hadley Wickham and Jenny Bryan
 + [Advanced R](http://adv-r.had.co.nz/) by Hadley Wickham